stacksmith/trivial-yenc/README.md

 (trivial-yenc:decode-part instream directory) => part number or nil

-instream is a binary input stream (:element-type '(unsigned-byte 8)) a directory is a path prefix for the output file
+* instream is a binary input stream (:element-type '(unsigned-byte 8))

+* directory is a path prefix for the output file

 See examples test1 and test2.